Learning Positive Coping Skills For Managing Stress

 • A willingness to ask for help from a professional (like a therapist or licensed clinical social worker)

-How therapy can help you develop adaptive coping skills
+How therapy can help you develop positive coping skills

-While relaxation exercises and other coping activities (like engaging in physical activity) may help, in some cases they might not be enough.
+While relaxation exercises and other coping activities may help, they might not always be enough on their own.
 You might consider working with a therapist if you are struggling with stress management or have developed unhealthy coping skills.
 They can provide a safe space to express difficult emotions and may be able to help if you are constantly feeling sad or powerless in the face of stress.
 Therapists can also help you analyze your current coping skill level and develop more adaptive coping methods if necessary.

 Takeaway